-Timothy R. Billiar, M.D., has served as the George Vance Foster Professor and Chair in the Department of Surgery at the University of Pittsburgh School of Medicine since 1999.
-He received his medical degree from the University of Chicago Pritzker School of Medicine.
-Dr. Billiar completed his surgical residency at the University of Minnesota and the University of Pittsburgh.
+He has been the George Vance Foster Professor and Chair in the Department of Surgery at the University of Pittsburgh School of Medicine since 1999.
+He received his medical degree from the University of Chicago Pritzker School of Medicine and completed his surgical residency at the University of Minnesota and the University of Pittsburgh.